WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 #### Compensation for severe mistakes

-Players will recieve in-game currency (not skins) when a DDOS or otherwise substantial issue arises that affactes Overwatch and is out of the players' hands such as server issues, game-breaking bugs (A hero needs to be disabled), etc.
+Players will recieve in-game currency (not skins) when a DDOS or otherwise substantial issue arises that affects Overwatch and is out of the players' hands such as server issues, game-breaking bugs (A hero needs to be disabled), or wrongful bans/in-game suspensions, etc.

 ## More In-Game Information